opencitations/oc_meta/README.md

 - Number of rows with IDs that already exist in the database
 - Number of rows that passed the filtering and were written to output files

-#### Choosing the Right Storage Backend
+#### Choosing the right storage backend

-- **Redis**: Faster option for ID checking with lower memory overhead.
+- **Redis**: faster option for ID checking with lower memory overhead.
 Ideal for rapid preprocessing of large datasets.
-- **SPARQL**: Directly checks against the triplestore where the data will be stored.
+- **SPARQL**: directly checks against the triplestore where the data will be stored.
 Useful when you don't have a Redis cache of existing IDs.

 After preprocessing, you can use the optimized files in the output directory as input for the main Meta process.

-### Main Processing
+### Main processing

 The main Meta processing is executed through the [`meta_process.py`](https://github.com/opencitations/oc_meta/blob/master/oc_meta/run/meta_process.py) file, which orchestrates the entire data processing workflow: